smastrom/vue-use-fixed-header/README.md

 </template>
 ```

-`useFixedHeader` will automatically toggle functionalities when needed.
+`useFixedHeader` will automatically toggle functionalities when navigating to/from the _Pricing_ page.

 > You can pass either a `ref` or a `computed` (without `.value`).